Impact of Connectivity on Laplacian Representations in Reinforcement Learning: Approximation Error

 Define $\Psi := (u_1,\ldots,u_k) \in \mathbb{R}^{|\mathcal{S}|\times k}$ and $\tilde \Psi := (\tilde u_1,\ldots,\tilde u_k) \in \mathbb{R}^{|\mathcal{S}|\times k}$, and let $\Pi_\Psi$ and $\Pi_{\tilde \Psi}$ denote the orthogonal projection matrices onto $\mathrm{span}(\Psi)$ and $\mathrm{span}(\tilde \Psi)$, respectively.

 Suppose there exists $\epsilon > 0$ such that

 Then,

-\end{restatable} The result follows from a Davis--Kahan–type sin$\Theta$ argument \citep{davis1970rotation} and shows a dependency on the gap between $\lambda_{k+1}$ (the first discarded eigenvalue) and $\lambda_k$.
-Although our result does not provide theoretical guarantees that this difference is strictly greater than $0$, a recent work \citet{christoffersen2024eigenvalue} shows that with high probability this gap is not null for the Laplacian matrix of random Erdős-Rényi graphs.
+\end{restatable} The result follows from a Davis--Kahan-type sin$\Theta$ argument \citep{davis1970rotation} and shows a dependence on the gap between $\lambda_{k+1}$ (the first discarded eigenvalue) and $\lambda_k$.
+Although our result does not provide theoretical guarantees that this difference is strictly positive, a recent work \citet{christoffersen2024eigenvalue} shows that with high probability this gap is nonzero for the Laplacian matrix of random Erdős-Rényi graphs.
+The case where this difference is zero signals the presence of an eigenvalue with multiplicity strictly greater than one which makes the spectral description structurally incomplete and causes the bound to diverge.
+Nevertheless, we provide theoretical guarantees (\cref{corollary:main_thm}) for this scenario together with an extended discussion on the matter in Appendix \ref{app:approx_error}.
+Additionally $\lambda_k$ is related to the $k$-way expansion constant of the graph which measures the cost of the best partition of the nodes into $k$ pieces via a Cheeger-like inequality \citep{lee2014multiway}.
+Small values of $\lambda_k$ are associated with a graph that can be cheaply cut into $k$ separated groups, therefore approximately $k$ disconnected clusters.
+The eigengap $\lambda_{k+1}-\lambda_k$ then quantifies how well the graph decomposes into $k$ clusters as opposed to $k+1$.

 We can apply the Graph Drawing Lemma to our case as follows.

 \begin{restatable}{lemma}{gdlphi} Let $u_1,\dots,u_{|\mathcal{S}|}$ be the eigenvectors of $L$ associated with eigenvalues $0=\lambda_1\le\lambda_2\le\cdots\le\lambda_{|\mathcal{S}|}$.
 Let $\widehat{u}_1,\dots,\widehat{u}_k\in\mathbb{R}^{|\mathcal{S}|}$ be their estimates produced by $\epsilon$-optimal GDO (Assumption \ref{asm:gdo}).
 Define $\Psi := (u_1,\ldots,u_k) \in \mathbb{R}^{|\mathcal{S}|\times k}$ and $\widehat\Psi := (\widehat u_1,\ldots,\widehat u_k) \in \mathbb{R}^{|\mathcal{S}|\times k}$.
 Then,